-Flights to Key West
+Flights to Key West (EYW)

 Key West International Airport operates with two passenger terminals and a single runway.
 Starting in 2006, the airport underwent major renovations, including a new terminal, which doubled its size.
 The airport’s single runway holds the record for the shortest runway in all of North America used regularly by 737s.
 Though small, the airport has traveler amenities including ATMs, free WiFi and Mamava nursing suites for mothers.
 There are also a restaurant, two bars and a few gift and souvenir shops.